We’re excited to start season 2 of the Novel Targets Podcast with an episode on the Cancer Immunity Cycle!

 Here at Blue Ice Publishing, we fiercely maintain our editorial independence.
 This means that sponsors have no control over content, who we choose to interview, or the questions we ask etc. The shows are just as much a surprise for them, as they are for regular listeners.

-In our latest show, we talked to Drs Chen and Mellman, not because they work for Genentech, but because they are experts in the field who we think you should hear and learn from.
+In our latest show, we talked to Drs Chen and Mellman, not because they worked for Genentech at the time of the interview, but because they are experts in the field who we think you should hear and learn from.

 The music in this podcast episode is by electric violinist and composer David Schulman from his album Quiet Life Motel.